Espresso-Aficionados/website/guides/beginner.md

 # How to Dial In Espresso: The Basics

+A couple of notes before we begin:
+1) The dialling in guide below is only one of the many ways one can dial in an espresso shot.
+This brings us to the second note
+2) 1:2 in 30 seconds is but a guide in pulling a good shot of espresso.
+It is not the be all and end all of espresso, and the sooner think of it as less of a rule and more of a general guide, the closer you will be to dialling in your coffee.

 When dialling in an espresso shot, there are three main variables you can adjust to affect the taste of your espresso.
 - **Dose** a.k.a. grams of coffee in
 - **Brew ratio** a.k.a dose in:espresso out.
 For example, 40g of espresso extracted from 20g of dry grounds is often expressed as a brew ratio of 1:2